Sonnet 189

-Why have you stayed when time has sapped my youth
+Why have you stayed, when time has sapped my youth

 And bent my branches like an aging oak?

-Your sunshine smile metes life and still does soothe
+Your sunshine smile metes life, and still does soothe

-Relentless time has weather worn my bark,
+Relentless time has weather-worn my bark,

 I stand a craven relic, visage stark,

-What shelter now do crooked limbs provide
+What shelter yet can crooked limbs provide,

-Here barren, grey and stiff, bereft of cheer?
+Now barren, grey, and stiff—bereft of cheer?

-What providence do fruitless hands betide
+What promise do these fruitless hands betide

 When heavens’ thunder stroke looms ever near?

-Each time you smile, loves’ sap fair flows again.
+For when you smile, loves’ sap fair flows again.

 © Loubert S Suddaby.
 All Rights Reserved.